Partial MDS Codes with Regeneration: Introduction

 In the second part of this work, we consider PMDS codes with global regeneration properties that offer non-trivial repair schemes for the case where local recovery is not possible.
 Specifically, we give a PMDS code construction that, when punctured in any $r$ positions in each local group, becomes an MSR code.
 The reduction in global repair bandwidth is of particular interest, as the bandwidth of connections between nodes of different local groups is often assumed to be smaller than of nodes within the same local groups.
 Accordingly, though being less likely to occur, the non-local repair of a larger number of erasures can take a substantial amount of time.
-Another approach addressing this problem is that of \emph{rack-aware regenerating codes} (RRCs) \cite{gaston2013realistic,pernas2013non,sohn2018class,sohn2018capacity,hou2019rack}.
+Repair problems where the communication cost within a local group differs from the cost of communication between local groups have been studied in \cite{gaston2013realistic,pernas2013non,sohn2018class,sohn2018capacity} and, in particular, the notion of \emph{rack-aware regenerating codes} (RRCs) \cite{hou2019rack,hou2020minimum} has been introduced.
 In this setting, the nodes are partitioned into a smaller number of racks, similar to the partitioning of nodes for codes with locality.
 Under this model, when a (number of) node(s) fails within a rack, it is regenerated by transmitting from each rack a function of the content of its nodes.
-The distinction to regenerating codes is that the repair traffic is given by the amount of data transmitted \emph{between} the racks, while communication within each rack is ignored.
+The distinction to regenerating codes is that the repair bandwidth is given measured in terms of the amount of data transmitted \emph{between} the racks, while communication within each rack is ignored.
 Aside from this definition of the repair bandwidth, there are two important differences to the model we consider: 1) RRCs require a node that collects the data from the nodes within the rack and computes a function of it that is to be transmitted and 2) RRCs generally \emph{do not have locality}, i.e., no repair is possible within each rack. \emph{Double regenerating codes} \cite{hu2016double} refine this model by considering two levels of regeneration, a local one, i.e., within the racks, and a global one, i.e., across the racks.
 A sightly different model has been considered in \cite{prakash2018storage}, in which repair is conducted by downloading a number of symbols from helper racks (also called clusters) and additionally a number of symbols is downloaded from a set of nodes of the same rack, where, unlike for RRCs, both contribute to the overall repair bandwidth.
 Similar to RCCs, the codes under this model do not have locality.